FAQ - COVID Response

 Students who elect a fully virtual course schedule will need to enroll in O and F

-courses for fall 2020.
-If you need assistance with course changes, course planning
+courses.
+If you need assistance with course changes, course planning or other academic

 What do "P, H, O and F" mean on my course schedule?